evgeny-barinov/donation-form/README.md

 # How to check

-Just run `npm run serve` to run the project in development mode.
+1. `npm install`
-It will be enough to check.
+2. `npm run serve` to run the project in development mode.

 # API